Isidor Buchman of Cadex looks at the ancient past of batteries

 Sir Humphry Davy, inventor of the miner’s safety lamp, made new discoveries when he installed the largest and most powerful electric battery in the vaults of the Royal Institution of London.
 He connected the battery to charcoal electrodes and produced the first electric light.
 Witnesses reported that his voltaic arc lamp produced “the most brilliant ascending arch of light ever seen.”

 After Galvani’s successful experiments and the discovery of the voltaic cell, interest in galvanic electricity became widespread.
-Davy began to test the chemical effects of electricity in 1800 and soon found that by passing electrical current through some substances, decomposition occurred, a process later called electrolysis.
+Davy began to test the chemical effects of electricity in 1800 and soon found that by passing an electrical current through some substances, decomposition occurred, a process later called electrolysis.
 The generated voltage was directly related to the reactivity of the electrolyte with the metal.
 Davy understood that the actions of electrolysis and the voltaic cell were the same.

-In 1802, Dr. William Cruickshank designed the first electric battery capable of mass production.
+In 1802, Dr William Cruickshank designed the first electric battery capable of mass production.
 Cruickshank arranged square sheets of copper with equal sheet sizes of zinc.
 These sheets were placed into a long rectangular wooden box and soldered together.
 Grooves in the box held the metal plates in position.
-The sealed box was then filled with an electrolyte of brine, or watered down acid, resembling the flooded battery that is still with us today.
+The sealed box was then filled with an electrolyte of brine, or watered-down acid, resembling the flooded battery that is still with us today.

 In 1836 John F. Daniell, an English chemist, developed an improved battery that produced a steadier current than Volta’s device.
 Until then, all batteries were primary, meaning that they could not be recharged.
 In 1859, the French physician Gaston Platé invented the first rechargeable battery.
 It was based on lead acid, a system that is still used today.

 In 1899, Waldmar Jungner from Sweden invented the nickel-cadmium battery (NiCd), which used nickel for the positive electrode and cadmium for the negative.
 Two years later, Thomas Edison produced an alternative design by replacing cadmium with iron.
-High material costs compared to dry cells or lead acid systems limited the practical applications of the nickel-cadmium and nickel-iron batteries.
+High material costs compared to dry cells or lead acid systems limited the practical applications of nickel-cadmium and nickel-iron batteries.
 It was not before Shlecht and Ackermann achieved major improvements by inventing the sintered pole plate in 1932 that NiCd gained new attention.
 This resulted in higher load currents and improved longevity.
 The breakthrough came in 1947 when Neumann succeeded in completely sealing the nickel-cadmium cell.

 Electricity through magnetism

 Electricity through magnetism, an alternative method of generating electricity to static charge and battery, came relatively late.
 In 1820, André-Marie Ampère (1775-1836) noticed that wires carrying an electric current were at times attracted, and at other times repelled from one another.
 In 1831, Michael Faraday (1791-1867) demonstrated how a copper disc provided a constant flow of electricity while revolving in a strong magnetic field.
 Faraday, assisting Davy and his research team, succeeded in generating an endless electrical force as long as the movement between a coil and magnet continued.
 This led to the invention of the electric generator.
 By simply reversing the process, the electric motor was discovered.
 Shortly thereafter, transformers were developed that could convert alternating current (AC) to any desired voltage.
-In 1833, Faraday established the foundation of electrochemistry that led to the Faraday’s Law.
+In 1833, Faraday established the foundation of electrochemistry that led to Faraday’s Law.

-The invention of the electronic vacuum tube in the early 1900s formed the significant next step towards high technology, enabling frequency oscillators, signal amplifications and digital switching.
+The invention of the electronic vacuum tube in the early 1900s formed the significant next step toward high technology, enabling frequency oscillators, signal amplifications and digital switching.
 This led to radio broadcasting in the 1920s and the first digital computer called ENIAC in 1946.
-The discovery of the transistor in 1947 paved the way to the integrated circuit ten years later.
+The discovery of the transistor in 1947 paved the way for the integrated circuit ten years later.
 The microprocessor ushered in the Information Age and revolutionized the way we live today.

-Humanity depends on electricity, and with increased mobility, people are moving more and more towards portable power storage — first for wheeled applications, then portability and finally wearable use.
+Humanity depends on electricity, and with increased mobility, people are moving more and more toward portable power storage — first for wheeled applications, then portability and finally wearable use.
 As awkward and unreliable as the early batteries may have been, future generations may look at today’s technologies as nothing more than clumsy experiments.